-A love of natural history illustration led me to undertake a Bachelor of Visual Art majoring in illustration at Queensland College of Art.
-Following this I studied Painting as a Graduate Diploma at Queensland College of Art, Griffith University.
+A love of natural history illustration led me to undertake a Bachelor of Visual Art majoring in Illustration and then Painting as a Graduate Diploma at Queensland College of Art, Griffith University.

 Having been involved in the family antique and secondhand business for the last 20 years I have always been fascinated how objects are interpreted.
 This has become part of my visual language and an integral element in the development of concepts for my work.